 - Wash the potatoes well and give them a good scrub.
 You can use a clean kitchen towel to do this, but it's worth investing a few dollars for a proper potato brush.

-- Put the potatoes in the air fryer until cooked.
+- Put the potatoes in your air fryer basket in the air fryer until cooked.
 See the section below for more information on cooking times.
-While the potatoes are cooking, you'll have plenty of time to prepare the other ingredients.
+While the potatoes cook, you'll have plenty of time to prepare the other ingredients.

 - In a small bowl, stir the dry ranch salad dressing mix into the sour cream.
 Cover the bowl and place it in the fridge for later.